zennolux/zennolux.github.io/src/pages/me.md

 I have been a software engineer for several years, in the past, I mainly used PHP due to the necessity of my work; however, I do not particularly like it.
 Now, I prefer using TypeScript and Rust much more.

 In my spare time, I usually play mobile games as daily entertainment, especially racing games; QQ Speed is my favorite one.
 In addition, watching classic American movies and TV series is another hobby of mine.

-My dream is to be an independent developer and to live by that.